Man1kanta567/MachineLeaarning_Project_one/README.md

 # step 2: create requirements.txt file whreer we will add the modues needed . setup.py file to setup the project directory
 __init__.py file under src folder(create one) and run the prohect with command pip3 install -r requirements.txt

+# step 3: Work on the Eploratory data analysis:
+      clean the null values from the shared data set clean the duplicate values from the shared data set seggregate the feature of categorical and numerical features Visualize the data with different plots